 Protective Filters are clear, toughened filters that help protect lenses against dirt, dust, moisture, and surface damage.

 UV Filters serve the same purpose but also filter ultraviolet light.
-Particularly on older, pre-DSLR cameras, they help to reduce the image-degrading effects of atmospheric haze, moisture and pollution.
+They help to reduce the image-degrading effects of moisture and atmospheric haze - particularly when used on older, pre-digital cameras.

 Polarising (or Polarizing) Filters sort stray ambient light into a single plane of entry.
 Use this lens filter to reduce unwanted reflections from water and glass, and to enhance contrast and colours (e.g. darken blue skies).